fallen-icarus/cardano-swaps/Tests.md

 - [x] Fails if a non-owner tries using it
 - [x] Fails if new datums don't match the price supplied to UpdatePrice redeemer
 - [x] Fails if the new datum is not an inline-datum
+- [x] Fails if beacon is removed from swap address
 - [x] Allows the owner to update all utxos (except the reference script utxo) at the script address with the new inline datum

 #### Swap Redeemer